A Second-Order TGV Discretization with $90^{\circ}$ Rotational Invariance Property: TV, TGV and Their Discretizations

 The classic discrete TV, also called isotropic TV, for a discrete image $u\in\mathbb{R}^{N_1\times N_2}$ is defined by:

-This definition is inspired from the primal formulation of $\text{TV}$ for smooth functions (\ref{CDJ}), with replacing the differential operators $\frac{\partial u}{\partial x}$ and $\frac{\partial u}{\partial y}$ by finite difference operators $D_{x+}$ and $D_{y+}$ (see (\ref{dxx+}) and (\ref{dyy+})). {Already being considered in the seminal paper \cite{ROF}, it evolved to the standard and most popular choice for discrete TV.
-Reasons for that may, on the one hand, be its simplicity and, on the other hand, be the availability of efficient and wide-spread computational algorithms that base on this discretization (see, for instance, \cite{chambollealg,pridua}).} It is easy to see that classic discrete TV has a dual form which can be implemented by the following optimization problem:
+This definition is inspired from the primal formulation of $\text{TV}$ for smooth functions (\ref{CDJ}), with replacing the differential operators $\frac{\partial u}{\partial x}$ and $\frac{\partial u}{\partial y}$ by finite-difference operators $D_{x+}$ and $D_{y+}$ (see (\ref{dxx+}) and (\ref{dyy+})). {Already being considered in the seminal paper \cite{ROF}, it evolved to the standard and most popular choice for discrete TV.
+Reasons for that may, on the one hand, be its simplicity and, on the other hand, be the availability of efficient and widespread computational algorithms that {are} based on this discretization (see, for instance, \cite{chambollealg,pridua}).} It is easy to see that classic discrete TV has a dual form which can be implemented by the following optimization problem: